MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 Use the design strategy to build your proof-of-concept or optimize your existing environment by evaluating these recommendations.

-These recommendations aren't intended to be an exhaustive list of all configurations available for Azure Virtual Machines and their dependencies.
+These recommendations don't represent an exhaustive list of all configurations available for Azure Virtual Machines and their dependencies.
 Instead, they represent the key recommendations mapped to the preceding design perspectives.

 Explore the following table of recommendations to optimize your virtual machine deployment configuration for performance and efficiency.